The Love Punch

+The Love Punch is a 2013 British comedy heist film written and directed by Joel Hopkins, starring Pierce Brosnan and Emma Thompson.

+Divorcees Richard and Kate Jones band together to recover the retirement money that was stolen from them.

-The Love Punch is a 2013 British comedy film written and directed by Joel Hopkins.
-It was screened in the Gala Presentation section at the 2013 Toronto International Film Festival.
+The film was screened in the Gala Presentation section at the 2013 Toronto International Film Festival.

 Plot

-Richard (Pierce Brosnan) and Kate Jones (Emma Thompson) are divorcees with two children Sophie and Matt.
-Richard's company is sold to a corrupt French businessman, Vincent (Laurent Lafitte), and the company's pension plan is lost, including all of Richard and Kate's investments for the whole family.
+Richard and Kate Jones are divorcees with two children Sophie and Matt.
+Soon after Richard's company is sold to the corrupt French businessman Vincent, the company's pension plan is lost, including all of Richard and Kate's investments for the whole family.
 They go to Paris and confront Vincent, where Vincent does not deny all the things he did legally, if not morally.

 Richard and Kate plot to get their money back.
-They find out that Vincent is marrying his beautiful girlfriend, Manon (Louise Bourgoin).
+They find out that Vincent is marrying his beautiful girlfriend Manon.
 They plan to steal the diamond Vincent gave to Manon, which is worth over $10 million, intending for this to replace the pension money Vincent took from the company.

 Learning of Vincent's upcoming wedding, Richard and Kate follow Vincent and Manon to the south of France.
-After Kate makes contact with Manon at a beach party, Richard and Kate enlist their friends Jerry and Penelope to help them impersonate a group of Texans attending the party, with the intention that they will infiltrate the party and switch the diamond for a fake, also passing on the diamond to Jerry and Penelope so that they will not be suspected.
+After Kate makes contact with Manon at a beach party, Richard and Kate enlist their friends Jerry and Penelope to help them.
+They impersonate two pairs of Texans attending the wedding, with the intention of infiltrating the reception and switching the diamond for a fake, passing on the diamond to Jerry and Penelope so that they will not be suspected.

 Having infiltrated the wedding, the Joneses attempt to take the diamond, but are interrupted by a tearful Manon, who confesses her doubts about the wedding to Kate.
 After Kate offers her advice on marriage, Manon learns about their motives for being there and decides to give them the diamond of her own free will.

 Vincent realizes the switch after Manon officially calls the wedding off, but Jerry and Penelope are able to get out with the diamond after Jerry swallows it.
-Richard and Kate are nearly sent over a cliff in a van, but Manon is able to intercept the van and save them, allowing Kate to call a contact with a boat to pick them up.
+Richard and Kate are nearly sent over a cliff in a van, but Manon is able to intercept it and save them, allowing Kate to call a contact with a boat to pick them up.

-Selling the diamond to a contact of Jerry's for $15 million, Richard and Kate decide to spend some time traveling while Jerry and Penelope take the money back to donate it to Richard's former employees.
+Selling the diamond to a contact of Jerry's for $15 million, Richard and Kate decide to spend some time traveling while Jerry and Penelope take the money back to England and give it to Richard's former employees.